slash-wiki/slash-wiki.github.io/README.md

 ## How to use this resource?

 This resource is going to cover two ways to interact with the Slack slash command API: traditional Rest APIs and Lambda functions.
+This resource uses [Vercel](https://vercel.com) to deploy the Lambda functions and [Heroku](https://dashboard.heroku.com) to deploy the Rest APIs.

 Please choose a protocol and a language: